Prohibited Technologies and Covered Applications

 You can no longer use the prohibited technology unless you have an approved exception.
 You can request an exception using the Exception Request Form.
 This request must be approved by the university president.
 Will we still use our personal devices to respond to Duo requests?

 Yes, using your personal device for multi-factor authentication is not considered conducting university business.
-Can I access TikTok and other prohibited technology on university property with my personal device and my own data plan?
+Can I access TikTok and other prohibited technologies on university property with my personal device and my own data plan as long as I'm not conducting university business??

-Yes, however you are prohibited from connecting your personal device to university networks, such as the wireless network, if it contains prohibited technology.
+Yes, however you are prohibited from connecting your personal device to university networks, such as the wireless network, if it contains prohibited technology, even though you are not conducting university business.

 For questions related to prohibited technologies and covered applications, please contact UHS Information Security at: